DataMa-Solutions/assets-icon/README.md

 # @datama/icons

-DataMa icon library with 118 icons, available as Vue 2 components and JSON data.
+DataMa icon library with 118 icons organized in 7 categories, available as Vue 2 directive/components and JSON data.

 ## Installation